JuliaLang/www.julialang.org/downloads/index.md

 ## Upcoming release: v{{upcoming_release}} ({{upcoming_release_date}})

- We're currently testing release candidates for Julia v1.4.0, an upcoming minor release in the 1.x series of releases.
+ We're currently testing release candidates for Julia v{{upcoming_release_short}}, an upcoming minor release in the 1.x series of releases.
 We encourage developers and interested users to try it out and report any issues they encounter.
-As a prerelease, it should not be considered production-ready; it's intended to give users a chance to try out 1.4 with their code before the full release.
+As a prerelease, it should not be considered production-ready; it's intended to give users a chance to try out {{upcoming_release_short}} with their code before the full release.

 Checksums for this release are available in both, [MD5](https://julialang-s3.julialang.org/bin/checksums/julia-{{upcoming_release}}.md5) and [SHA256](https://julialang-s3.julialang.org/bin/checksums/julia-{{upcoming_release}}.sha256) formats.